Non-disclosure agreement: United Kingdom

 As of 2025 NDAs have long been misused in the UK to prevent people, usually employees, from reporting sexual and other abuse they have suffered.
 Parliament has consulted regarding proposed legislation to curb such use, with a debate on the use of NDAs by employers to cover up workplace abuse and discrimination.
 In July 2025 a bill progressing through Parliament would make confidentiality clauses in settlement agreements prohibiting a worker from making an allegation of harassment or discrimination null and void, while not banning legitimate commercial use to protect commercially sensitive information or intellectual property in business transactions.
 A survey of employers found that 48% of employers would support a ban, 18% opposed, 20% were ambivalent, and 14% did not know.

 Ireland

-In Ireland, confidentiality agreements or non-disclsure agreements are affected by the Maternity Protection, Employment Equality and Preservation of Certain Records Act 2024.
+In Ireland, confidentiality agreements or non-disclosure agreements are affected by the Maternity Protection, Employment Equality and Preservation of Certain Records Act 2024.

 The Act amends the Employment Equality Act 1998 by restricting the use of non-disclosure agreements (NDA).

 The 2024 Act renders void any NDA that prohibits an employee from disclosing: